 Unit 1 is a 2018 GMC Brush Truck.
-It has a pre connected hose line.
+It has a pre-connected hose line.
 Foam capable.
-It responds to brush fires, carries brush fire equipment, rakes, flappers, wind machines etc. Also responds to MVA’s and Emergency medicals calls to assist EMS at Emergency scenes.
+It responds to brush fires and carries brush fire equipment, rakes, flappers, wind machines, etc. Also responds to MVAs and Emergency medical calls to assist EMS at Emergency scenes.

 Unit 2 – This is a 2003 Freightliner Tanker.
 It’s primary use is to tender water to structure and brush fires.
 It is equipped with a 2000 gallon tank and also carries a 1500 gallon portable tank that it can dump its water, leave, refill and return to the fire.
 It has a 500 gallon per minute pump.

 Unit 8 – is a 2008 GMC rescue truck.
-It’s primary use is for motor vehicle accidents, industrial accidents, water accidents, logging accidents, Haz-Mat scenes and Search and Rescue.
+Its primary use is for motor vehicle accidents, industrial accidents, water accidents, logging accidents, Haz-Mat scenes and Search and Rescue.
 It carries portable generators, lighting, rescue and extrication equipment, and rope rescue equipment.
-It also has a air cascade system to refill air bottles of firefighters at a fire scene.
+It also has an air cascade system to refill the air bottles of firefighters at a fire scene.

 Unit 11 is a 2006 Braun Ambulance.
 It carries Advance Life Support equipment and can radio the receiving ER and through telemetry send an EKG (heart reading) straight to the ER.

-Unit 12 – is a Kawasaki 4010 Mule all terrain 4×4 vehicle.
-It is primarily used for brush fires, search and rescue and ATV accidents.
-It is equipped with a 27 gallon water tank and electric pump to fight brush fires.
+Unit 12 – is a Kawasaki 4010 Mule all-terrain 4×4 vehicle.
+It is primarily used for brush fires, search and rescue, and ATV accidents.
+It is equipped with a 27-gallon water tank and an electric pump to fight brush fires.
 It can also be converted by removing the skid load to move injured patients out of rough terrain.